Registration list and expression of intent form

 It is important to note that any reasons why you are requesting the Commission call your charity forward quickly, or as a group, must be valid and you may be asked to provide evidence.
 For example, while the register of charities is growing, funding bodies in Northern Ireland are normally content that you are on the Commission’s registration list and therefore the Commission knows about your organisation for registration purposes.
 If, however, you have applied to a funding body and they have insisted on charity registration, you may ask the Commission if you can be called forward under special circumstances, explaining this as the reason.
 Please note that you may be required by the Commission to provide written confirmation from the funding body detailing this criteria.

-You would like to start a new charity – please complete the online Expression of intent form to provide your details to the Commission, enabling you to be called forward to apply for charity registration.
+You would like to start a new charity – Once you have established your charity please complete the online Expression of intent form to provide your details to the Commission.
+This will enable us to call you forward to apply for charity registration.
 Please highlight that you are a new charity in the Special circumstances section of the form.

 In the meantime, if your organisation falls under Section 167 of the Charities Act (Northern Ireland) 2008 you should make us aware of your intention to register by completing the online Expression of Intent form, however details of Section 167 organisations will not be added to the Registration list at this time.